 Norwegian electrolyser company Hystar has unveiled plans to construct a state-of-the-art factory just outside Oslo, commencing operations in early 2024.
-Additionally, the company is eyeing entry into the North American market to leverage investment and meet the rising demand for sustainable solutions.
+Additionally, the company is eyeing entry into the North American market to leverage investment incentives and meet the rising demand for sustainable hydrogen solutions.

-Hystar's advanced electrolysis technology facilitates the production of green hydrogen by utilizing to split water, offering a pathway to decarbonize industries that cannot easily transition to electricity alone.
+Hystar's advanced electrolysis technology facilitates the production of green hydrogen by utilizing electricity to split water, offering a pathway to decarbonize industries that cannot easily transition to electricity alone.

 Backed by significant financial support from Japanese industrial giants Mitsubishi and Nippon Steel Trading, Hystar aims to set a new industry standard.
 The company's technology is designed to be 10% more energy-efficient than existing models, with scalability as a key feature.